apache/arrow/site/powered_by.md

 in descriptions is also always allowed, as in "BigCoProduct is a widget for Apache Arrow".

-To add yourself to the list, please open a pull request adding your organization name, URL, a list of which Arrow components you are using, and a short description of your use case.
+To add yourself to the list, please open a [pull request][27] adding your organization name, URL, a list of which Arrow components you are using, and a short description of your use case.
 See the following for some examples.